MiSTer-devel/Arcade-1942_MiSTer/README.md

 Joystick support

  - *Note1: in continue screen use combo Fire + 1P/2P to continue*
- - *Note2: in flipped mode you can see glitches in logo.*

 ## Building ROM
 ### :rotating_light: :rotating_light: :rotating_light: Attention!! :rotating_light: :rotating_light: :rotating_light: